 What kind of carbon fiber do you use?

 Unidirectional (UD) carbon fiber is used.
-This means that all fibers run in the same direction.
+This means that all fibers in one layer run in the same direction.
+Each tube has unique stresses that require a unique layup.
 UD carbon is twice as strong and twice as stiff as a woven carbon.

 What modulus carbon fiber do you use?